More, but likely not all, of the Cargill incentives will be before the Wichita City Council this week.

 If the city really wants to help all companies, it would — at its own initiative — cut fees and reduce response time across the board, for everyone.
 Until then Wichita offers special regulatory treatment for special circumstances, which widens the gulf between the haves and have-nots.
 9

 Other subsidy programs

-The agenda packet for the city council meeting doesn’t mention this, but from the State of Kansas Cargill is likely to receive PEAK benefits.
+The agenda packet for the city council meeting doesn’t mention this, but from the state of Kansas Cargill is likely to receive PEAK benefits.
 Under this program, the Kansas state withholding tax deducted from Cargill employees’ paychecks will be routed back to Cargill.
-9 (Not all; only 95 percent.)
+10 (Not all; only 95 percent.)
 Some very rough calculations show that PEAK benefits might be worth some $2 million annually to Cargill.
-10
+11

 Ironically, with the recent increases in Kansas income taxes, PEAK is even more valuable to Cargill.